DMDcoin/dmdv4-testnet/README.md

 ## add network to Wallet

-You need to have a web3 wallet that supports the DMD Diamond v4 Network, such as Metamask or the Brave Browser.
+You need to have a web3 wallet that supports the DMD Diamond v4 Network, such as Metamask Browser Extension or the Brave Browser.

-At the time of writing, there are known issues with metamask in combination with DMDv4 Blockchain.
-Currently we suggest to use the Brave Browser that ships with a wallet included.

 You need to add the DMD Network:
 ```
 Network Name:      DMDv4 Alpha2
 RPC URL:       http://93.104.209.46:8540